gravitational/predicate-lang/rfd/0002-linter.md

 }
 ```

-### Linter techniques

-For styling, we will be mostly utilizing python AST parser.

-For policy specific lint rules, we will be mostly utilizing predicate solvers.

 ### Configuration

 A config file `predicatelint.yml` will be added to configure linter.
 Sample config file below:

 ```
 linter:
     # only run following linter rules